HUE MANATEE’S QUEST

 Scene Five (Onward and Outward)

-As the odyssey gathers steam, covering sea, air and land, the magic feather is somehow lost and the three fall precipitously toward the sea.
-Rescued by Whale, they meet and share songs with a Dolphin Trio (I Am A Dolphin –Jay Mankita) whose harrowing tale is reinforced visually by multimedia support; and Whale ponders the question of why man can’t leave him, a distant cousin, alone.
+As the odyssey gathers steam, covering air, land and sea, the magic feather is somehow lost as the three fall precipitously toward the ocean.
+Rescued by Whale, they meet and share songs with a Dolphin Trio (I Am A Dolphin –Jay Mankita) whose harrowing tale is reinforced visually by multimedia support.
+Whale ponders the question of why man can’t leave him, a distant cousin, alone.
 He sings his Whale Soliloquy.

 CURTAIN/End of Act One